3dcitydb/3dcitydb-docs/source/webmap/index.rst

 3D Web Map Client
 =================

+.. note:: This is the documentation of the 3D Web Map Client version |webmap_version|.

 Starting from version 3.3.0, the 3DCityDB software package comes with a software package called **3DCityDB-Web-Map-Client** (in this chapter we simply call it “3D web client”) acting as a web-based front-end for